: Drop in the Bucket

 Ongoing project support

-By Drop in the Bucket Posted on Tue 19 Nov 2013, over 10 years ago
+By Drop in the Bucket Posted on Tue 19 Nov 2013, about 11 years ago

 Once the borehole has been handed off to the local community the Water Users Group, that we set up before we drill, will manage the borehole.
 Any repairs will be handled by the VSLA committee who have money available to cover inevitable repairs.